When you secure a piece of press coverage mentioning you or your photography business, make sure you are making the most of it!

 6. Show off your press coverage to clients

-Clients will love to see you in the media spotlight and it may prove to be an ice-breaker or certainly a talking point if you display your press coverage in your photography studio.
-I suggest that you keep and update an A4 folder with press clippings and leave it near the seating area so parents can flick through.
+Clients will love to see you in the media spotlight and it may prove to be an ice-breaker, or certainly a talking point, if you display your press coverage where they can see it.

 Related reading: PR 101: Using the media to promote your business